 Stress-reducing activities are important ways we can relax and help us cope with daily pressure.
 By including relaxation time into a day, you can begin to see benefits to your mood and health.
 Stress reduction can slow the heart rate, lower blood pressure, control breathing rate, increase blood flow, and relax tense muscles.
 Furthermore, relaxation techniques can help improve tension headaches, chronic back pain, abdominal pain, mood, anger, energy, concentration, and problem-solving.

 Prayer or other Spiritual Activities

 Getting started should be easy.
-Most gyms offer yoga and/or tai chi and make it comfortable and easy for new people to start up.
+Many gyms and community organizations offer yoga and/or tai chi and make it comfortable and easy for new people to start up.
 Many of my patients have hobbies that they have neglected and often a simple reminder can get them back to enjoying their free-time.
 Make a list of things you enjoy or have wanted to try, then pick one and do it.
-You deserve to take 15 minutes a day (if not more) for your own well being.
+You deserve to take at least 15 minutes a day for your own well being.
 It will make life better for you, and better for the people you care for as well.